jharan1/odh-spikes/spikes/RHOAIENG-51769-external-vector-stores/docs/docs.md

 ---

-## For Platform Engineers/Admins: Registering External Vector Stores

-### Prerequisites
+## Prerequisites

-- You have cluster administrator or namespace administrator access to the target project.
 - A vector database of one of the supported types is running and reachable from the cluster:
   - PGVector (`remote::pgvector`)
   - Qdrant (`remote::qdrant`)
   - Milvus (`remote::milvus`)
 - The vector store (collection) is pre-populated with embeddings.
-The Gen AI Playground does not ingest or re-index data.
 - You know the embedding model that was used to generate the stored embeddings.
-An InferenceService or custom model endpoint for that same model must be registered in the project.
+A custom model endpoint for that same model must be registered in the project (with the exception of `ibm-granite/granite-embedding-125m-english` model, which is available by default in the Llamastack instance).
-- The `disableExternalVectorStores` feature flag is set to `false` (or omitted) in the `OdhDashboardConfig` CR.
-Contact your cluster administrator if external vector stores are not visible to AI engineers.
+- The `externalVectorStores` feature flag is set to `true` in the `OdhDashboardConfig` CR.
+Contact your cluster administrator if external vector stores are not visible in the UI.

+---

+## Procedure

 ### Step 1 — Create Secrets for database credentials (if required)

-If your vector database requires authentication, create a Kubernetes Secret in the same namespace as the project.
-The BFF reads these secrets at install time to inject credentials into the LlamaStack configuration; credentials are never sent to the browser.
+If your vector database requires authentication, a cluster or namespace administrator must create a Kubernetes Secret in the project namespace.
+These credentials are injected into the LlamaStack configuration at install time.

 **PGVector example**
 ```bash